gaeljw/gaeljw.github.io/docs/prometheus_to_otel.markdown

 - the API allows you to define metrics and how they are computed
 - the SDK allows you to define how metrics are processed and exposed

-If you are writing a library, you should only care about the API.
+If you are writing:
+- a library, then you should only care about the API
+- an application and using auto instrumentation, then you should only care about the API

-If you are writing an application, you should use both the API and the SDK.
+- an application and using manual instrumentation only, then you should use both the API and the SDK.
 Nevertheless, all your “business code” should only rely on the API and not the SDK.
 We will see below how this is achieved in practice.

 -----